warner-d-m/warner-d-m.github.io/README.md

 ## Interest in coding and web development

-I've alway's enjoyed coding and using code to solve problems.
+I've always enjoyed coding and using it to solve problems.
+Web development is, of course, a rapidly growing industry with abundant job opportunities.
+Pursuing a career in web development not only makes practical sense but also enables me to continue my passion for coding, leveraging it to solve problems effectively.